European School of Economics

 The European School of Economics (ESE) is a private college of higher education.
 It is accredited by ASIC, validated by Richmond, The American International University in London, and is an officially approved Learning Provider (UKPRN 10061489).
-ESE offers UK bachelor's degree, master's degree, MBA, and specialised short programmes at its centres in London, Rome, Milan, Florence, and Madrid.
+ESE offers UK bachelor's degree, master's degree, MBA, and specialised short programmes at its centres in London, Rome, Milan, Florence, Genoa and Madrid.

 History

-The European School of Economics was founded in Italy in 1994.
-Each country has its own local management.
+The European School of Economics was founded in Italy, in 1994.